projectatomic/atomic-site/source/docs/fedora_atomic_bare_metal_installation.md

 See the [Fedora Installation guide](https://docs.fedoraproject.org/en-US/Fedora/24/html/Installation_Guide/chap-kickstart-installations.html) for more information on how to start a kickstart installation.

 With the kickstart file described above, the installation proceeds automatically until Anaconda reboots the system after finishing the installation.
 This can be more fully automated if you use a PXEboot server, which can serve up both the OS images and the kickstart file.

+There is also a kickstart file in repository [https://pagure.io/fedora-kickstarts](https://pagure.io/fedora-kickstarts/tree/master)

 ## Updating and Reverting Fedora Atomic